JosueDeLosSantos/JosueDeLosSantos/README.md

 ## My name is Josué but you can call me `Josh`

 As a software developer, I thrive on turning ideas into functional and beautiful applications.
-My journey in the tech world has been exciting—I’ve dabbled in various languages and frameworks, but React holds a special place in my heart, take a look at my [**portfolio**](https://portfolio-website-pi-one.vercel.app/). 🚀 When I’m not coding, you’ll find me exploring new technologies, reading tech blogs, or sipping coffee while sketching wireframes.
-Let’s connect and build something awesome together! 🌟
+My journey in the tech world has been exciting—I’ve dabbled in various languages and frameworks, but React holds a special place in my heart. 🚀 When I’m not coding, you’ll find me exploring new technologies or reading tech blogs, take a look at my [**portfolio**](https://portfolio-website-pi-one.vercel.app/). 🌟

 ### My skills